Phone lines – the options have changed

-Out of Hours and Emergencies
+Out of Hours, Emergencies and Minor Injuries

 111 is the NHS non-emergency number.
 It’s fast, easy and free.
 Call 111 and speak to a highly trained adviser, supported by healthcare professionals.
 They will ask you a series of questions to assess your symptoms and immediately direct you to the best medical care for you.

 NHS 111 is available 24 hours a day, 365 days a year.
 Calls are free from landlines and mobile phones.

 Tewkesbury Community Hospital – Minor Injuries Unit